Regime Assessment • Layer 1

 What Would Change the Regime

-- Private credit growth slowing below the 0.75 composite threshold for two months
+- Private Credit Impulse composite falling below 0.75 for two consecutive months

 Regime Change • Layer 1